2018 November: Day-trip

 I almost can't be bothered to go.

-Don't like cloudy days when climbing up mountains.
+when climbing up mountains.

 Any clouds around are thin high white clouds

-which one would not be bothered to consider as clouds.
+which one would not consider as cloudy.

-It is one of those occasions the weather forecast is pleasantly wrong.
+It is one of those occasions

 Maps